 Penn State is also constructing the adjacent West 2 building to provide teaching and research labs, maker spaces, flexible classrooms, and faculty offices for the School of Engineering Design, Technology, and Professional Programs.
 The collaborative 105,000-gsf facility will include multiuse design studios and modular high-bay spaces to foster entrepreneurship and innovation.
-Construction began in fall of 2020 and completion is expected in fall of 2022.
+Construction began in fall of 2020 and occupancy is expected in fall of 2023.

 LEED Gold sustainable design certification will be sought for West 1 and West 2.
 Payette is the architect for both projects and the engineering campus master plan, which includes a new quad and plaza to activate the West Campus as a landmark destination for student activity.